Kilbree House, Co. Cork

 He died 5 May 1873.

 Goold-Adams, Major William Richard (1853-1931), of Jamesbrook Hall.
 Eldest son of Richard Wallis Goold-Adams (1802-73) and his wife Mary Sarah, daughter of Sir William Wrixon-Becher, 1st bt.; born 30 August 1853.
 Served in 1st Dragoon Guards (Major).
 JP for Co.
 Cork.

-He inherited Jamesbrook Hall from his father in 1873.
-It was sold after his death.
+He inherited Jamesbrook Hall from his father in 1873 and sold the estate to his tenants in 1906.
+The house was sold after his death.